-bioMérieux Deutschland GmbH, Am Neuland 1, 82347 Bernried, Germany © PDA, Inc. 2021

-Some users have been hesitant to take on the validation of alternative methods.
+\correspondence to: bioMérieux Deutschland GmbH E-mail: thomas.uhlig@biomerieux.com Tel.: +49 1511 465 4347 Am Neuland 1 82347 Bernried Germany Some users have been hesitant to take on the validation of alternative methods.
 However, recombinant factor C (rFC) tests are so highly analogous to the horseshoe crab-sourced Limulus amebocyte lysate (LAL) tests that users should consider their advantages.
-They include sustainability, safeguarding the supply chain because of geographic diversity, accuracy, specificity, and reproducibility.
-Also noteworthy is that rFC is gaining acceptance in most of the world, with its own compendial chapter (2.6.32) in the European Pharmacopoeia (1) and a new section written in the Chinese Pharmacopoeia.
-Although given the delay of the USP, let us consider the "ease of validation" according to USP <1225> (2) as detailed in the Q&A format following.
+They include sustainability, safeguarding the supply chain due to geographical diversity, accuracy, specificity, and reproducibility.
+Also noteworthy is that rFC is gaining acceptance in most of the world, with its own compendial chapter in the European pharmacopoeia (2.6.32)(1) and a new section written in the Chinese Pharmacopeia.
+Although given the delay of the USP, let us consider the "ease of validation" according to USP <1225> (2) as detailed in Q&A format below.

-What Needs to Be Done for rFC Method Validation?

-With an operationally qualified reader installed, generally a full validation can be achieved in as little as 2 days, with six rFC assays, including two operators and three reagent lots to determine all necessary validation parameters.
+What needs to be done for rFC Method Validation?
+With an operationally qualified reader installed, generally a full validation can be achieved in as little as 2 days, with 6 rFC assays, incl.
+2 operators and 3 reagent lots to determine all necessary validation parameters.

 What is Bacterial Endotoxin Testing (BET) Validation?

-USP <85> (3) requires verification of bacterial endotoxin tests (BETs) using LAL, but not validation.
-Verification is a check of the product's suitability in the test matrix, whereas validation requires the demonstrations of multiple parameters (accuracy and so forth, see following).
-As they are considered alternative methods to LAL tests in the USP, rFC assays require initial validation of the method using purified water.
-That is the performance qualification 1 (PQ1), a one-time per site test.
-Subsequently, the verification/suitability testing (PQ2) is the same as USP <85>, a test for interference factors (inhibition/enhancement; Figure 1).
+USP <85> (3) requires verification of bacterial endotoxin tests using LAL, but not validation.
+Verification is a check of the product's suitability in the test matrix, whereas validation requires the demonstrations of multiple parameters (accuracy etc., see below).
+As they are considered alternative methods to LAL tests in the USP, rFC assays require initial validation for the method using purified water.
+That is the Performance Qualification 1 (PQ1), a one-time per site test.
+Subsequently, the verification/suitability testing (PQ2) is the same as BET <85>, a test for interference factors (inhibition/enhancement, see Figure 1).

-Why Favor an rFC Assay?

-rFC is produced from a natural genetic sequence from horseshoe crabs in a tightly controlled biotechnological process.
-Thus, it is more standardized and reproducible across lots than the animal-extracted LAL (4, 5).
-Rising demand can be met sustainably by upscaling rFC manufacturing without constraints such as the population of or access to horseshoe crabs.
-Moreover, some rFC reagents are stable at room-temperature once combined and allow all-day use from a single preparation.
+Why favor an rFC assay? rFC is produced from a natural genetic sequence from horseshoe crabs and produced in a tightly controlled biotechnological process.
+Thus, it is more standardized and reproducible across lots than the animal-extracted LAL (4),(5).
+Rising demand can be met sustainably by up-scaling rFC manufacturing without constraints such as the population of or access to horseshoe crabs.
+Moreover, some rFC reagents are stable at room temperature once combined and allow all-day use from a single preparation.

-What About the Authorities?

-The U.S. Food and Drug Administration (FDA) and the European Directorate for the Quality of Medicines & Healthcare (EDQM) have both recognized these advantages and equivalency.
-They both published guidance that specifically mentioned rFC assays for BET (6, 7).
-The FDA's 2012 Q&A guidance document refers to USP Chapter <1225> Validation of Compendial Procedures (2) (equivalent to ICH Q2(R1) (8)) to demonstrate the desired validation parameters.
-Accordingly, rFC validation demonstrates eight acceptable aspects: accuracy, precision, specificity, linearity, range, detection limit, quantitation limit, and robustness.
+What about the authorities?
+The FDA and the EDQM have both strongly recognized these advantages and equivalency.
+They both published guidance that specifically mentioned rFC assays for BET (6),(7).
+The FDA's 2012 Q&A guidance document refers to USP chapter <1225> Validation of Compendial Procedures (2) (ICH Q2(R1)(8)) to demonstrate the desired validation parameters.
+Accordingly, rFC validation demonstrates 8 acceptable aspects: accuracy, precision, specificity, linearity, range, detection limit, quantitation limit and robustness.